 Even one-way flights in business class may drain our entire stash of points – though for 20-plus hours in the air, that could easily be worth it.
 With a mix of Chase Ultimate Rewards and Amex Membership Rewards points, it may be best to focus on booking through airlines that are partners with both programs: British Airways, Emirates, and Air France/KLM.

 Otherwise, Delta SkyMiles could be a decent option.
-We’ve already got a stash of SkyMiles from previous Delta credit card offers and Delta flights.
-And I could transfer some additional points from Amex my 100,000-point bonus from the Platinum Card.
+We've already got a stash of SkyMiles from previous Delta credit card offers and Delta flights.
+And I could transfer some additional points from Amex from my 80,000-point bonus from the Platinum Card.

 Check to see if you're eligible for an even bigger 150,000-point bonus on the Platinum Card!